Sunny1861/homeWork2025/README.md

 # Insomnia create account test
 - Demo test project for interview

+## Prepare
+-  Make sure you already installed chome in default path C:/Program Files/Google/Chrome/Application/chrome.exe
+-  Install Nodejs, version should >=22

 ## How to run it local
-- make sure you already install chome in default path C:/Program Files/Google/Chrome/Application/chrome.exe and Node > 22
 - clone the code into you local
 - run npm install in the root of above code
 - npx playwright test --project chrome --headed
+- You can see the run report after run finish, run npx playwright show-report